 His problem is that he wants to stay home.
 And he attempts to solve that problem using a tool he hopes might work, and indeed may have worked in the past: he yells and screams that he doesn’t want to go.

-Sometimes it’s the break in routine that sets a kid off, or the holiday excitement or expectation, and they simply don’t know how to handle that stress.
+Sometimes it’s the break in routine that sets a kid off, or the holiday excitement or expectation, and they don’t know how to handle that stress.
 Or for younger kids, there’s anxiety about doing something right or wrong to get this toy or that game.
 But when kids don’t know how to handle their problems appropriately, they’ll use every inappropriate trick in the book to get their way.

 These kids need to learn better ways to manage these problems.
 And they learn these better ways by being held accountable for their current behaviors and, at the same time, by being coached on how to behave more appropriately in the future.

 Remember that no matter what the issue is, at its core, your child has a problem he is trying to solve.
 Does yelling solve the problem?
-He might think, “If I get mad and throw things, will that keep me from having to go to Grandma’s house?
+They might think, “If I get mad and throw things, will that keep me from having to go to Grandma’s house?
 If it worked once, I’m going to try it again.”

 Do you see how that works?
 James Lehman calls this anger with an angle.
 Not only do some kids use emotional outbursts to solve their anger or irritation, but they train their parents to be extra careful around them by threatening an outburst.

 Eventually, these kids only have to threaten an outburst to get their way.
 These are households where the child is in charge.
-And when the child is in charge, the holidays and most of the other days don’t go well.
+And when the child is in charge, the holidays and most other days don’t go well.

-If you find yourself walking on eggshells around your child just to keep things quiet, you’re not alone.
-Sometimes, you’re just plain tired, and giving in feels like the easiest solution.
+If you find yourself walking on eggshells around your child to keep things quiet, you’re not alone.
+Sometimes, you’re just tired, and giving in feels like the easiest solution.
 Starting right now, though, you can begin to take your power back and stop tiptoeing around your child.

 Whatever the problem is, remember that your role as a parent is to help your child learn appropriate ways to solve problems.
-And your role is also to hold your child accountable for her behavior and decisions.
+And your role is also to hold your child accountable for their behavior and decisions.

 If your child’s behavior gets out of control around the holidays, here are some things you might try: